cabal-club/cable/wire.md

 Hosts encountering a `msg_type` they do not know how to parse MUST ignore and discard it.

-The request ID, `req_id`, is a 32-bit number, generated randomly by the requester.
+The request ID, `req_id`, is a 64-bit number, generated randomly by the requester.
 It is used to uniquely identify the request during its lifetime across the peers who may handle it.
-For networks with up to 43 million active requests within a single cabal, the probability of collision remains below 1%.
-(i.e. `(1 - 1 / (2**32)) ** 43_000_000 > 0.99`)

-When generating a new `req_id`, a host MUST discard and generate a new one if the one generated collides with a known active `req_id`.

 When a host forwards a request to further peers, the `req_id` MUST NOT be changed, so that routing loops can be more easily detected by peers in the